cyber-66777/Hydrogen/README.md

 ██║  ██║   ██║   ██████╔╝██║  ██║╚██████╔╝╚██████╔╝███████╗██║ ╚████║
 ╚═╝  ╚═╝   ╚═╝   ╚═════╝ ╚═╝  ╚═╝ ╚═════╝  ╚═════╝ ╚══════╝╚═╝  ╚═══╝
 ```

 Simple and beginner-friendly Discord utility tool made for educational purposes only.

+Simple and beginner-friendly Discord utility tool made for educational purposes only.